Show me, O Lord, the way I should go, for to you I entrust my life.

 - All your board & lodging, transport & study costs are paid for by the diocese and a small living allowance is also provided.

-- You can read more about what it’s really like to live with the Way2 Community on our blog, facebook page, or twitter.
+- You can read more about what it’s really like to live with the Way2 Community on our blog, facebook page, instagram, or twitter.

 - Your journey with us can last up to two years, giving you the opportunity to discern and explore God’s calling to ministry.

-- All interns in Truro diocese are invited to study on the South West Ministry Training Course “New Encounters in Theology” alongside other students including ordinands in training.
+- All participants in Truro diocese are invited to study on the South West Ministry Training Course “New Encounters in Theology” alongside other students including ordinands in training.
 Lectures are one evening a week and you will have further time set aside each week for theological study.

 - We welcome applications from all, however we are aware that women and BAME people are currently under-represented in the Church of England, and we particularly encourage applications from these groups.
 We do not discriminate on grounds of gender, sexuality, disability, ethnicity, colour or social background.